georgekaunda/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- a script that creates a new local variable. a script that creates a new global variable. a script that prints all possible combinations of two letters, except oo.
+ a script that creates a new local variable. a script that creates a new global variable. a script that prints all possible combinations of two letters, except oo. a shell script that adds the two numbers stored in the environment variables